-- Before an outing, a minimum of a 2m distance should be maintained at all times until in the boat. - When retrieving the boat from your boat storage, the minimum number of people required to safely lift the boat should be used. - When launching, rowers should keep a 2m distance this may mean that slightly different carrying positions are required as to usual. - Clubs may wish to mark lifting positions on boats that are at least 2m apart to help rowers keep social distance. - Rowers to wear a face covering during the launching process. - Before launching the boat, rowers should clean down their area of the boat and oars and after cleaning the boat, rowers should wash their hands. - Crew briefings (and debriefings) should be kept to a minimum and socially distanced.
+- When retrieving the boat from your boat storage, the minimum number of people required to safely lift the boat should be used. - Rowers may wish to wear a face covering during the launching process and during any briefings. - Before launching the boat, rowers should clean down their area of the boat and oars and after cleaning the boat, rowers should wash their hands.